(Urticaria & Angioedema)

 What are hives (urticaria) and angioedema?

 Hives (medically known as urticaria) appear on the skin as wheals that are red, very itchy, smoothly elevated areas of skin often with a blanched center.
-They appear in varying shapes and sizes, from a few millimeters to several inches in diameter anywhere on the body.
+They appear in varying shapes and sizes, from a few millimeters to several centimeters in diameter anywhere on the body.

 Swelling deeper in the skin that may accompany hives is called angioedema.
 This swelling of the hands and feet, as well as the lips or eyelids, can be as dramatic as it is brief.